nalivajr/waldo-test-app/README.md

-# waldo-test-app
+# Wald Test App
 This is the repository for small test app

 ## Notes

-App is build using
+App is built using
 - Koin
 - Coroutines
 - AnroidX and arch components